-- 87. SFC and its quality agency partners are committed to an approach that recognises assurance and enhancement are two parts of the same endeavour and both drive excellent experience and outcomes for our students.
-STEP is the new national programme of co-ordinated enhancement activity that will enable Scotland's colleges and universities to work together to deliver innovation, improvement and enhancement of learning, teaching student experience and staff development across tertiary provision.
-It will identify where we can best address challenges collectively rather than individually. - 88.
+- 100. SFC and its TQEF delivery agency partners are committed to an approach that recognises assurance and enhancement are two parts of the same endeavour and both drive excellent experience and outcomes for our students.
+Scotland's Tertiary Enhancement Programme (STEP) is the national programme of coordinated enhancement activity that enables Scotland's colleges and universities to work together to deliver innovation, improvement and enhancement of learning, teaching student experience and staff development across tertiary provision.
+STEP identifies where we can best address challenges collectively rather than individually.
+Further information on the programme is available from the dedicated STEP website. - 101.
 STEP is sector-owned and SFC supported.
-This means themes, topics and collaborative projects will be decided by our tertiary sector, taking experience, insight, evidence, and national priorities and ambitions into account.
-SFC will be part of the discussions to ensure there is no duplication between STEP topics and thematic reviews by SFC under the OF and AM.
+This means topics and collaborative projects will be decided by our tertiary sector, taking experience, insight, evidence, and national priorities and ambitions into account.
+SFC will ensure that there is no duplication between STEP topics and thematic reviews by SFC under the OF and AM.
 All institutions have a voice and are invested in shaping activity.
 Staff and students from Scotland's colleges and universities influence the topic, priorities and outcomes STEP will address.
-Co-ordination, project oversight, and support will be delivered by QAA working with CDN and supported by ES and sparqs as required. - 89.
-The impact of enhancement activity can take time and STEP aims to get the right
+Co-ordination, project oversight, and support will be delivered by QAA working with CDN and supported by ES and spargs as required.

-- balance to enable that to happen while also recognising the different time periods student cohorts are in learning for.
-Therefore, STEP is a four-year programme, but has the flexibility to manage and deliver projects over different timescales within that. - 90.
-STEP will not replace college-specific or university-specific activity, which will continue to be delivered by other agencies as appropriate (for example CDN, sparqs, ES, or QAA support of HEIs through the membership offer). - 91.
-QAA will publish details and arrangements for STEP for AY 2024-25 to 2027-28 in Autumn 2024 following agreement with the SFC.
-At the end of AY 2024-25, QAA will work with sector feedback to review the arrangements and implementation and make any changes or adjustments necessary for the remainder of the first programme. - 92.
+- 102. The impact of enhancement activity can take time and STEP aims to get the right balance to enable that to happen while also recognising the different time periods student cohorts are in learning for.
+Therefore, STEP is a four-year programme, but has the flexibility to manage and deliver projects over different timescales within that. - 103.
+At the heart of STEP are collaborative enhancement projects that will produce outcomes and outputs of value to the entire tertiary sector.
+The topic for the first cycle of STEP (2024-28), agreed through extensive engagement with colleges and universities, is 'Supporting diverse learner journeys'. - 104.
+STEP does not replace college-specific or university-specific activity, which continue to be delivered by other TQEF delivery agencies as appropriate (for example CDN, sparqs, ES, or QAA support of HEIs through the membership offer). - 105.
 Institutions are expected to engage in STEP activity, particularly where it aligns with their institutional priorities and where there is a sector need for the contribution of all institutions.
-The nature and extent of engagement will vary depending on institutional context. - 93.
-Further details on STEP will be made available on the QAA's website.
+The nature and extent of engagement will vary depending on institutional context and capacity.